Learning the Boundary of Solvability: Aligning LLMs to Detect Unsolvable Problems: Experiments

 \subsection{Comparative Analysis: TruthRL and Calibration}

-We further benchmark our method against TruthRL\citep{wei2025truthrl} and different thresholding strategies.
-The results are summarized in Figure~\ref{fig:performance_comparison}.
+We further benchmark our method against TruthRL~\citep{wei2025truthrl} and different thresholding strategies.

 \paragraph{Superior Balance Compared to TruthRL.} As shown in the first two panels of Figure~\ref{fig:performance_comparison}, TruthRL tends to be overly conservative, leading to over-refusal.
-For Qwen3-1.7B, while TruthRL achieves a high Rejection Rate (18.58\%), its Accuracy drops to 40.4\%, which is inferior to even the baseline.
-In contrast, our method achieves a significantly higher Accuracy (50.3\%) with a moderate and precise Rejection Rate (7.96\%).
-This indicates that our \textit{False Unsolvability Penalty} provides a softer, more distinctive signal than TruthRL's hard refusal reward, preserving the model's core reasoning capabilities.
+For Qwen3-1.7B, while TruthRL achieves a high Rejection Rate (18.58\%), its Accuracy drops to 39.0\%, which is inferior to even the baseline.
+In contrast, our method achieves a significantly higher Accuracy (45.5\%) with a moderate and precise Rejection Rate (10.58\%).
+This indicates that our \textit{target accuracy threshold} provides a softer, more distinctive signal than TruthRL's hard refusal reward, preserving the model's core reasoning capabilities.

 \paragraph{Dynamic Thresholding Prevents Overconfidence.} The rightmost panel of Figure~\ref{fig:performance_comparison} highlights the importance of our dynamic calibration.
 The Fixed-$\tau$ baseline yields a low rejection rate (4.36\%), suggesting overconfidence.
-By dynamically adjusting $\tau$ based on the moving average of solvable confidence, our method (w/ P Final) maintains a robust rejection rate (6.87\%) without sacrificing accuracy (80.1\%), ensuring the model remains prudent even as it becomes stronger.
+By dynamically adjusting $\tau$ based on the moving average of solvable confidence, our method (w/ P Final) maintains a robust rejection rate (6.87\%) without sacrificing accuracy (78.6\%), ensuring the model remains prudent even as it becomes stronger.